marcw/marc.weistroff.net/2010/05/08/DIY-usability-testing.rst

 public: yes
 tags: [UX, DIY]
 summary: |
-    Cheap tip for usability testing.
+    The one where I give the worst advice about usability testing.

 DYI Usability Testing
 =====================